Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 From 1968 – 1970, she earned a Doctorate in Nursing Education from Columbia Teachers College, NYC.
-Then happily returned to Seoul, and was asked to be Education Director of the Korean Nursing Association.
+Then happily returned to Seoul and was asked to be Education Director of the Korean Nursing Association.
 She taught the Masters students in the five collegiate nursing programs in Korea.
 This was an opportunity to seed new ideas about curriculum revision.
-She says, “Nursing was undergoing a revolutionary change and it was energizing to be on the ground floor.”
+She says, “nursing was undergoing a revolutionary change, and it was energizing to be on the ground floor.”
 In 1972, she further influenced the changes by returning to Pusan and getting the Maryknoll School of Nursing classified as Maryknoll Junior College of Nursing with a community health based curriculum that could serve the distant rural areas.
-On January 1, 1978 the Maryknoll Sisters turned this college of nursing over to an all-Korean staff for the Pusan Diocese.
+On January 1st, 1978, the Maryknoll Sisters turned this College of Nursing over to an all-Korean staff for the Pusan Diocese.

-She is vice principal of a new nursing school in Tansen which is striving to improve the health of the Nepali people living in the remote areas of Western Nepal where health services are scarce.
-She works closely with a Nepali principal, training and supervising students, while developing curriculum.
-When she arrived she learned that the maternal and infant mortality were among the highest in the world.
-Other challenges were AIDS, tropical diseases, snake bites and severe malnutrition so she developed a curriculum that would prepare the students to respond to actual health care needs.
-Most of the nursing students were Hindu, and the focus is on communicating values of compassion, respect and equality in the nursing care, in a culture still bound by the restrictions of caste and education.
+Then in the year 2000, the new millennium, Sister Pat responded to a call to the country of Nepal.
+She worked with a team of missioners from many countries and different Christian denominations, sponsored by the United Mission of Nepal and says, “this is my first experience as the only Catholic Sister witnessing together with such dedicated couples and families.”
+She was vice principal of a new nursing school in Tansen which was striving to improve the health of the Nepali people living in the remote areas of Western Nepal where health services are scarce.
+She worked closely with a Nepali principal, training and supervising students, while developing the curriculum.
+When she arrived, she learned that the maternal and infant mortality rates were among the highest in the world.
+Other challenges were AIDS, tropical diseases, snake bites and severe malnutrition, so she developed a curriculum that would prepare the students to respond to actual health care needs.
+Most of the nursing students were Hindu, and the focus was on communicating values of compassion, respect and equality in the nursing care.
+This was particularly important in a culture still bound by the restrictions of caste and education.
 She found it rewarding to see her Hindu students responding to the needs of the patients with loving concern, regardless of caste or tribal origin.